 Harold Wolkin: Mr. Wolkin is an accomplished investment banker and financial analyst with over 30 years of experience.
 Mr. Wolkin joined BMO Nesbitt Burns as a senior research analyst in 1983.
 He went on to serve as managing director in the Diversified Industries Group of BMO Capital Markets until January 2008.
 Most recently, Mr. Wolkin served as Executive Vice-President and Head of Investment Banking for Dundee Capital Markets.
-Mr. Wolkin has served on a number of public company and not-for-profit boards and currently serves as a director of Diamond Estates Wines & Spirits and Baylin Technologies Inc. He was the past President of the CFA Society Toronto and has been a member of the Chartered Financial Institute since 1980.
+Mr. Wolkin has served on a number of public company and not-for-profit boards and currently serves as a director of Baylin Technologies Inc. He was the past President of the CFA Society Toronto and has been a member of the Chartered Financial Institute since 1980.
 He is a member of the Institute of Corporate Directors.

-Christian Godin: Mr. Godin is the former Head of Equities at Montrusco Bolton Investments Inc. ("Montrusco"), a Montreal based investment firm, and previously sat on its board of directors.
-He was also a member of the Management Committee of Montrusco.
+Christian Godin: Mr. Godin joined Inovestor Asset Management (IAM), a Montreal based investment firm, in 2018, he currently is President, Portfolio Manager and a member of the firm's board of directors.
+Mr. Godin is the Executive Director of the Shareholders' Gold Council, since 2017.
+Mr. Godin was Head of Equities at Montrusco Bolton Investments Inc., until 2017, and sat on its board of directors.
 Prior to joining Montrusco in 2001, Mr. Godin worked for Merrill Lynch Canada where he was a director and senior equity research analyst.
-He also worked for Midland Walwyn
+He also worked for Midland Walwyn Capital and CTI Capital.
+Mr. Godin holds a Bachelor of Business Administration from Université du Québec à Montréal and a Master of Science in Administration specialized in Finance from HEC Montréal.

-Capital and CTI Capital.
-Christian holds a Bachelor of Business Administration from Université du Québec à Montréal and a Master of Science in Administration specialized in Finance from HEC Montréal.
+Arthur M. Deboeck: Mr. Deboeck is the Founder and currently Vice-President and General Manager of Galephar Pharmaceutical Research, Inc. and President and Principal Investigator of Galephar Research, Inc.

-Arthur M. Deboeck: Mr. Deboeck is the Founder and currently Vice-President and General Manager of Galephar Pharmaceutical Research, Inc. and President and Principal Investigator of Galephar Research, Inc. (collectively, "Galephar").
+(collectively, "Galephar").
 Galephar is a Puerto Rico-based pharmaceutical research company with oral and pulmonary drug delivery technology, formulation, and manufacturing expertise.
 Galephar has developed and licensed to Cipher various pharmaceutical products and manufactures products for Cipher.
 Mr. Deboeck has more than 45 years of experience in the pharmaceutical field of drug delivery.
 He received his education as a chemical engineer from the Institut Meurice Chimie, Brussels, Belgium and a Galenic Pharmacy degree from the University of Liege, Belgium.